Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 sidebar_position: 1
 ---

+## level 1
-## 1] Print “hello world” on the terminal in a single command.
+> Print “hello world” on the terminal in a single command.

 ```
 echo “hello world”